-1.4 Stock and bond managers shall have account guidelines customized for the individual portfolio describing what is and is not allowed.
+1.4 Stock and bond managers shall have account specifications customized for the individual portfolio describing what is allowed and not allowed.
 These individual account specifications are created when a new manager is hired and modified when needed and take the form of a letter of agreement.
-(Amended 10/06/16)

-1 ERISA 404(a)(1)(B)
+&lt;sup>1 ERISA 404(a)(1)(B)